Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search

 \subsubsection{Comparison and Synthesis: {\fts} vs. {\svs}}

-While both {\fts} and {\svs} are lexical paradigms that typically rely on inverted indexes and pruning for efficiency, their foundational differences in relevance modeling lead to distinct trade-offs.
-The core distinction lies in the origin of term weights: {\fts} derives relevance from unsupervised and corpus-level statistics via formulas like BM25, making it robust to any text corpus without prior training.
-In contrast, {\svs} relies on pre-trained neural models to learn the contextual importance of terms, allowing it to capture nuances that statistical methods miss.
-This leads to a key practical trade-off between query control and term expansion. {\fts} offers highly controllable, rule-based operations (e.g., precise phrase and wildcard searches), whereas {\svs} excels at learned term expansion, mitigating vocabulary mismatch but offering less direct user control.
-From a systems perspective, this also introduces a significant difference in operational overhead: {\fts} indexes raw text directly, while {\svs} requires a computationally intensive inference step to generate vectors before indexing.
-Ultimately, the choice between them involves balancing the statistical robustness and query controllability of {\fts} against the powerful contextual matching of {\svs}, highlighting their complementary nature within the lexical search landscape.
+While both {\fts} and {\svs} are lexical paradigms that rely on inverted indexes and pruning, their foundational differences in relevance modeling create distinct trade-offs.
+The core distinction is the origin of term weights: {\fts} derives relevance from unsupervised corpus statistics (e.g., BM25), making it robust and training-free.
+In contrast, {\svs} uses pre-trained neural models to learn contextual term importance, capturing nuances statistical methods miss.
+This leads to a key practical trade-off: {\fts} provides highly controllable, rule-based operations (e.g., precise phrase and wildcard searches), while {\svs} excels at learned term expansion, mitigating vocabulary mismatch at the cost of direct control.
+From a systems perspective, this also introduces a significant difference in operational overhead: {\fts} indexes raw text directly, whereas {\svs} requires a computationally intensive inference step for vector generation before indexing.
+Ultimately, the choice balances the statistical robustness and controllability of {\fts} against the contextual matching of {\svs}, highlighting their complementary nature.